channel-io/channel-colors/README.md

 To install it, see [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ### Commands
-`npm run build`: Cleanup previous outputs and build colors.
+- `npm run build`: Build colors for all supported platforms after cleaning up previous outputs.
+- `npm run test`: Not supported yet.

 #### ETC
-`npm run cleanup`: Cleanup previous outputs.
+- `npm run cleanup`: Cleanup previous outputs.
 Can not be undone.

 ## Outputs
 ```